Camera Work: Background

-His close friends and fellow photographers, led by Joseph Keiley, encouraged him to carry out his dream and publish a new magazine, one that would be independent of any conservative influences.
-It did not take him long to come up with a new plan.
-In August, 1902, he printed a two-page prospectus "in response to the importunities of many serious workers in photographic fields that I should undertake the publication of an independent magazine devoted to the furtherance of modern photography."
-He said he would soon launch a new journal that would be "the best and most sumptuous of photographic publications" and that it would published entirely by himself, "owing allegiance only to the interests of photography."
-He called the new journal Camera Work, a reference to the phrase in his prospectus statement in which he meant to distinguish artistic photographers like himself from the old-school technicians with whom he had fought for many years.
-To emphasize the fact that this was an independent journal every cover would proclaim "Camera Work: A Photographic Quarterly, Edited and Published by Alfred Stieglitz, New York".
+At the encouragement of close friend and fellow photographer Joseph Keiley, among others, Stieglitz developed the idea of a independent photography magazine lacking conservative influences.
+In August 1902, he printed a two-page prospectus "in response to the importunities of many serious workers in photographic fields that I should undertake the publication of an independent magazine devoted to the furtherance of modern photography."
+He stated the magazine would be self-published, and "owing allegiance only to the interests of photography."
+The name Camera Work was a reference to the phrasing in his prospectus, meant to distinguish artistic photographers from the old-school technicians which frustrated him.
+To emphasize the journal's independent nature, every cover was imprinted with "Camera Work: A Photographic Quarterly, Edited and Published by Alfred Stieglitz, New York".